termux/termux.github.io/package-suggestions.md

 - [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) is a file synchronization tool.
 Written in OCaml.

 - [GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.

+- [Profanity](http://profanity.im/) is a console based XMPP client inspired by Irssi.
+Features include multi-user chat and Off The Record message encryption.